 Alcohol is still the #1 date rape drug.
-You are 20x's more likely to be sexually assaulted if you are drinking alcohol.
-When males are drinking they are more likely to misinterpret a female's behavior such as smiling, laughter, etc., as permission for sex.
+You are 20x’s more likely to be sexually assaulted if you are drinking alcohol.
+When males are drinking they are more likely to misinterpret a female’s behavior such as smiling, laughter, etc., as permission for sex, and these perpetrators will use this as an excuse for assault.
 Alcohol slows reflexes and can impair a persons ability to recognize a potentially dangerous situation.
 Alcohol impairs judgment and lowers inhibitions and your ability to make safe decisions.
 Alcohol is involved in over 50% of all sexual assaults.

 HOW TO PROTECT YOURSELF

 Being sexually assaulted is never your fault.
 You are not the person who is in the wrong – it is the assailant who has committed the crime.
 However, there are things that you can do which may help to lower your risk of being assaulted.

 - Set sexual limits and clearly communicate them to your partner